ministryofjustice/itpolicycontent/content/confluence/enterprise/offshoring-guide.md

 The core function of the MoJ is to deliver services for the general good, rather than commercial commodities.
 As such, the impact of failure is not quantifiable in purely financial terms.
 Failure or compromise of MoJ services cannot therefore be fully remedied through financial penalties in supplier contracts, although financial penalty clauses can nonetheless serve as a motivation for suppliers to deliver on time and to quality.

-The responsibility of the MoJ for its own security and overall delivery is reinforced within the HMG SPF [Ref, A], at Paragraph 7, under Roles and Responsibilities: *"Accounting Officers (e.g. Head of Department/Permanent Secretary) have overall responsibility for ensuring that information risks are assessed and mitigated to an acceptable level.
+The responsibility of the MoJ for its own security and overall delivery is reinforced within the [HMG SPF][hmgspf], at Paragraph 7, under Roles and Responsibilities: *"Accounting Officers (e.g. Head of Department/Permanent Secretary) have overall responsibility for ensuring that information risks are assessed and mitigated to an acceptable level.
 This responsibility must be supported by a Senior Information Risk Owner (SIRO) and the day-to-day duties may be delegated to the Departmental Security Officer (DSO), IT Security Officer (ITSO), Information Asset Owners (IAOs), supported by the Lead Accreditor."*

 <a id="requirement-2"></a>